 But the point is, they are a little milder, sweeter and lend themselves well to snacking and charcuterie or cheese boards – or simply serve as tangy side dish with dinner.
 Truthfully, the best part of making this is … the joy and satisfaction it brings knowing I saved the life of a vegetable, before it was too late.

-This recipe makes two Quart Jars full of pickled veggies.
+This recipe makes two Quart Jars full of pickled vegetables.
 If you are interested in pickling eggplant, here’s a tasty recipe for Moroccan Eggplant Pickles you may enjoy.

 Wash and prep your vegetables, taking the time to consider their beauty and perhaps how best to highlight their uniqueness.
-I wanted the colorful patterns of these Chioggia beets to really come through, so I sliced them, showing off their circles.
-This is the fun part ….and where the magic is.
-Put on some good music and just create.
-It’s good for the soul.
+I wanted the colorful patterns of these Chioggia beets to really come through, so I sliced them very thinly, showing off their circles.
+This is the fun part!

-Fill up your mason jars with veggies,layering with whole spices, aromatics and herbs.
+Begin filling up your mason jars with veggies, layering with whole spices, aromatics ( onion, ginger, garlic) and herbs.

 While you are filling the jars, heat the pickling liquid on the stove and bring it to a boil.

-Pour the liquid over the veggies completely submerging.
+Carefully pour hot the pickling liquid over the veggies completely submerging.
 Leave about a ½ inch space between the top of the liquid and the lid.
 Cover with the lid, cooling on the counter for a couple hours before placing the fridge.

-They will begin to have flavor overnight, and after a few days they will taste even better.
+They will begin to have flavor the next day, and after a few days they will taste even better.

-- Enough Fresh Raw Veggies to fill 2 Quart size mason Jars ( about 6 cups)- beets, carrots, radishes, turnips, cucumbers, okra, green beans, asparagus, red onion, zucchini or summer squash, cauliflower florets, bell peppers, garlic scapes, fennel bulbs.
+- Enough Fresh Raw Veggies to fill 2 Quart size mason Jars (about 5-6 cups)- beets, carrots, radishes, turnips, cucumbers, okra, green beans, asparagus, red onion, zucchini or summer squash, cauliflower florets, bell peppers, garlic scapes, fennel bulbs, cabbage, rainbow chard stems

 - 1 tablespoons coriander seeds